 Open to students who have struggled or are struggling with their mental health, as well as mental health allies.

 Candidates must be Canadian Citizens or Permanent Residents registered in Grade 12 and completing the requirements of a high school diploma that will qualify them for a post-secondary education.
 Open to recipients who will be attending an accredited Canadian post-secondary institution offering a degree, diploma or certificate upon completion.

-Applicants are required to submit an original essay describing their personal mental health journey and/or goals for the future, and/or how they have helped and supported others with their mental health.
-The essay must be no more than 500 words.
+Applicants are required to submit an original essay of approximately 500 words describing their personal mental health journey and/or goals for the future, and/or how they have helped and supported others with their mental health.

 Applicants must also be involved in non-academic volunteer activities within the school and /or community and are requested to submit one (1) letter of reference, preferably from a school official or community member who is well aware of the applicant’s efforts and character.

 Applicants must not hold any other scholarship(s) in excess of $10,000 excluding the Alexander Rutherford Scholarship.
 Students must notify EducationMatters of other awards won.

 Online application available at www.educationmatters.ca.
 Applicants should check with their guidance office for more information and are encouraged to discuss their application with the Scholarship Coordinator at their high school.